 My breastfed baby refuses milk from a bottle . . .

 How do I start setting strong sleep foundations?

 First tip: Look for your infants very first tired signs before you notice that ‘scratchy’ tired cry.
 Some examples are, the first yawn, less and less eye focus on faces or toys and everyday objects. slowing down of arms and legs, less coordinated movement then eye rubbing etc.

 Second tip: Slow everything down with less stimulation so that your baby learns to recognize when there is a change of pace and to adapt to it.

 Third tip: A calm nappy change to create a ‘sleep association’.

 Fourth tip: Take a deep breath and think ‘calm’ whilst giving lots of lovely cuddles and putting your little one into his usual sleeping place (cot/moses basket).

-By setting strong sleep foundations your infant will have:
+By setting good sleep foundations your infant will have:

-- Greater memory and capacity to learn new things
+- A greater memory and capacity to learn new things

 - A more sociable attitude with others